 So which is more important: technical skills or soft skills?
 It seems to me that you need technical skills to get hired, but soft skills are what help you succeed once you are hired.
 Both are ultimately important, but technical skills get a lot more attention, especially in a poor economy where securing a job is paramount.

 This may be changing.
-According to a 2007 survey by OfficeTeam, HR.com and the International Association of Administrative Professionals, two-thirds of HR managers say they would hire an applicant with strong soft skills whose technical abilities are lacking.
+According to a, two-thirds of HR managers say they would hire an applicant with strong soft skills whose technical abilities are lacking.
 Only nine percent of those surveyed said they would hire someone who had strong technical expertise but weak interpersonal skills.

 “While office technology skills are very important, excellent interpersonal skills are invaluable and usually more difficult to teach,” said Sandra P. Chandler, president of IAAP.